Homeschooling in California

 Homeschool groups and cooperatives are usually the chief local support system for homeschooling families.
 For new homeschoolers, they provide the opportunity to receive information and inspiration from more experienced homeschoolers.
 Groups often organize field trips and play dates, and more academically focused groups (called co-ops) even offer classes where each parent teaches a subject or supervises a class.
 Many parents find lifelong friendships through co-ops and local support groups.
-Even if you can’t locate a support group in your area, however, you can still ask questions of other parents in Time4Learning’s California Parent Forum.
 Find out more: California Homeschool Groups and Co-ops

 Homeschool Field Trips in California

 Just because you homeschool doesn’t mean that all of your learning will take place at home; far from it!
 In fact, homeschooling provides you with such a uniquely flexible schedule that active learning becomes a regular part of your weekly routine.
 One of the best ways to enhance the lessons you’re covering is with a related field trip.
 And the Golden State has more than enough opportunities to keep you busy.
 Discover some of the amazing educational destinations California has in store for your next homeschool adventure.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
 Learn more: Homeschool Field Trips in California

 Why Time4Learning is the Leading Homeschool Curriculum in California